Anushka-codergirl/c-programming-blog/content/blog/Introduction/index.md

 Hello World!
 This is my first post on my new C Programming blog!
 How exciting!

+I'm sure I'll write a lot more interesting things in the future.

+Let get started with C

 ## C Programming Language

 - It is general purpose, compiled, structural and middle level programming language.